c-schrade/Udacity-Face-Generation-Project/README.md

 As usual, the GAN-architecture consists of two parts: the generator and the discriminator.
 The discriminator model is fed real images of human faces and learns to distinguish between real and fake images of human faces during training.
-The generator model learns to generate fake images whose quality is that good that the discriminator struggles to distinguish them from real images.
+The generator model learns to generate fake images whose quality is so good that the discriminator struggles to distinguish them from real images.
 After the training process the generator is able to produce almost real looking images of human faces with the only input consisting of 100d random vectors.